 If behaviors present themselves to be more serious, a Functional Behavior Assessment (FBA) may be done and a Behavior Support Plan (BSP) may be created.

-A Functional Behavior Assessment (FBA) identifies why certain behaviors are occurring or rather the “function” of a behavior.
-For example, a child may want attention, so he or she may throw books every time he or she wants attention.
-The FBA will identify that when the child is throwing his or her book, it is to seek attention.
+A functional behavior assessment (FBA) identifies why certain behaviors are occurring or rather the “function” of a behavior.
+For example, a child may want attention, so they may throw books every time they want attention.
+The FBA will identify that when the child is throwing their book, it is to seek attention.
 It will also identify what the antecedents are and any subsequent behaviors that occur.
-Then this information is used to establish positive ways of serving the child’s needs so that he or she doesn’t resort to the negative behaviors to achieve the desired result.
+Then, this information is used to establish positive ways of serving the child’s needs so that they don’t resort to negative behaviors to achieve the desired result.
 Under the Individuals with Disabilities Education Act of 2004 (IDEA), these behaviors do not have to be a manifestation of the student’s disability in order for an FBA to be done.

-As a result of a soundly completed FBA, a Behavioral Support Plan (BSP) or Behavior Intervention Plan (BIP) will list the identified behaviors impeding the child’s learning or the learning of his or her peers.
+As a result of a soundly completed FBA, a behavioral support plan (BSP) or behavior intervention plan (BIP) will list the identified behaviors impeding the child’s learning or the learning of their peers.
 It will list the predictors of the behaviors, why the IEP team thinks these behaviors occur and what strategies need to be introduced to stop them from materializing.
 The plan also establishes behavior goals for the child to meet consisting of positive behaviors designed to replace the negative ones.
 A BSP/BIP should be included with the child’s IEP.